Violence in the Dialysis Unit, Revisited

 - Techniques for understanding and properly managing their own frustration and anger.

 - The proper methods of communication and interaction with patients as a tool to reduce the presence of conflict (and it’s impact) in the dialysis setting.

 Each dialysis facility should recognize the potential for violence and should take steps to address and plan for it.
 This includes creating and enforcing a “zero tolerance for violence” policy that is applicable to both patients and staff.
 In addition, all threats of violence should be taken seriously and immediately addressed with the person making the threats.

 (1) Schouten, Ronald, “When patients threaten.”
 Forum.
 1995, pg.3 Risk Management Forum

 (2) “Combating workplace violence.”
 Defense Personnel Security Research Center for the Private Sector Liaison Committee of the International Association of Chiefs of Police

 Ms. Rau-Foster has a background in nephrology as a corporate attorney, director of risk management, and renal nurse.
-She is president of Foster Seminars and Communications LLC in Brentwood, TN.

 Please Note: This article is for informational purposes only.
 It is not the intent of Mary Rau-Foster to render legal advice.
 If legal advice is required, you should seek the services of a competent lawyer.